swiftlang/swift-org-website/_posts/2024-01-25-summer-of-code-2023-summary.md

 The new `MemcacheConnection` type lays the ground work to implement a higher level `MemcacheClient` that offers additional functionality such as connection pooling, retries, key distribution across nodes and more.
 However, implementing such a client was out of scope for this year’s GSoC project.

-If you’d like to learn more about this project and Delkhaz’s experience, head over to this summary post in the summary post of the  [[GSoC 2023] swift-memcache-gsoc Project Kickoff ****](https://forums.swift.org/t/gsoc-2023-swift-memcache-gsoc-project-kickoff/64932)Swift forums thread.
+If you’d like to learn more about this project and Delkhaz’s experience, head over to the project kickoff thread's last [project summary post](https://forums.swift.org/t/gsoc-2023-swift-memcache-gsoc-project-kickoff/64932) on the Swift forums.

 ### Implement Incremental Re-Parsing in SwiftParser